×

 Yet, the Vikings only allowed their deficit to last about five minutes as Bradley broke through for a 3-yard rushing touchdown on the next drive to give Minneota back a 13-8 lead.

-Minneota marched down the field from their own 19-yard on the drive, powered by carries by Bradley, Joey Lacek and a 27-yard pass from Sussner down to Landon Esping.
+Minneota marched down the field from their own 19-yard line on the drive, powered by carries by Bradley, Joey Lacek and a 27-yard pass from Sussner down to Landon Esping.

 The Vikings tried for 2 after the touchdown, but Johnston fell just short of the end zone on the attempt.